Voyz/databay/CONTRIBUTING.md

 * Search [GitHub](https://github.com/Voyz/databay/pulls) for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
-* Make your changes in a new git branch, based off dev branch:
+* Make your changes in a new git branch, based off master branch:

      ```shell
-     git checkout -b my-fix-branch dev
+     git checkout -b my-fix-branch master
      ```

 * Create your patch, **including appropriate test cases**.